How to File Bike Insurance Claim?

 Insurance ensures the utmost peace of mind in case of an eventuality.
 When you can insure your health, home or other assets, two wheeler insurance is recommended for every two-wheeler owners, which protects the vehicle against damage or loss.
 You pay a certain amount as premium and avail the insurance benefits in the hour of need.

-By filing a claim you inform the insurance provider about an incident that causes damages to the insured vehicle.
+By filing a claim for your bike you inform the insurance provider about an incident that causes damages to the insured vehicle.
 It can be an accident, theft or damages due to natural or man-made disasters.
 It requires you to make an application in a proper format requesting to be compensated for the expenses.
 Therefore, it is very important to choose a company that is eligible to pay your claims.

-A cashless claim allows you to get the vehicle repaired free of cost.
+A bike insurance cashless claim allows you to get the vehicle repaired free of cost.
 The only condition is that the services are taken at a network garage.
 You just pay the deductible amount that is not covered by the insurer and bring home a repaired vehicle.

 Deductible is a portion of the total claim that is paid by the insured.
 It is decided at the time of calculation of premium and IDV.
 On the other hand, network garage is one with whom the insurer has tie-ups.
 Your repair expenses are directly paid to the garage if you choose a network garage.

-In case of a reimbursement claim, you need to bear the repair expenses from your pocket and register a claim later.
+In case of a bike insurance reimbursement claim, you need to bear the repair expenses from your pocket and register a claim later.
 The insurer will reimburse the incurred amount after verifying the supporting documents such as original repair bill, receipt, policy document, RC etc. The best part is, you can get your car repaired at your preferred garage and compensated for the incurred expense.

 Simple Steps of Filing Bike Insurance Claim